vdawg-git/sing/README.md

 ## ⚠️ Early Alpha

 Sing is still in Alpha and does not support auto-updates yet.
-Future updates might need you to resync your library, but it does never modify your music files.
+Future updates might require you to resync your library.

 <br/>